NoviaMiller/phonebook/README.md

 phonebook remove "NAME" :remove one's information ,if the man is unknown ,nothing happened

-phonebook clear : a dangerous command which can clear phonebool all
+phonebook clear : a dangerous command which can clear phonebook all

 phonebook lookup "NAME" : list one's name and phonenumber,no matter if there are so many same names